ysoftwareab/yplatform/docs/working-with-git.md

 **NOTE** We assume that you keep all firecloud-related git repos under `~/git/firecloud`.
 Failing to do so, hell won't break loose, but you are on your own.
+As long as you store the firecloud-related git repos in one folder e.g. `~/Documents/Firecloud`, you can easily create a symlink `ln -s ~/Documents/Firecloud ~/git/firecloud` and keep everyone happy.

 ```shell
 cd